SannaJuoperi/LogBook_CyberSecurity/README.md

 8.11.2024  2 hours  Module 4: Protecting the Organization done.

-9.11.2024  2 hours  Module 5: Will Your Fure Be in Cybersecurity? and Course Final Exam done.
+9.11.2024  3 hours  Module 5: Will Your Future Be in Cybersecurity? and Course Final Exam done.
+I created account and logged in PortSwigger.
+I explore the webpage and read about topics.

-I have worked 11 hours.
+I have worked 12 hours.